 Why is it misleading to believe these 5 Budgeting myths?

-Believing in these myths can make you question your decision to improve your finances through budgeting, and limit your success.
+Believing in these budgeting myths can make you question your decision to improve your finances through budgeting and limit your success.

 And I absolutely know you have everything it takes to master your money.
-You just need the right guidance to succeed in budgeting.
-Otherwise, you risk losing time, missing your goals, and not getting your money on the right track.
+You need the right guidance to succeed in budgeting.
+Otherwise, you risk losing time, missing your goals, and not getting your money right.

 Whatever you do, don’t give up!

-I’ve seen dozens of our community members achieve success with their budgeting goals.
+I’ve seen dozens of our community members succeed with their budgeting goals.
 There’s nothing mysterious or special about them.

 They did it by utilizing our budgeting tools and putting in the work!

 I created this worksheet to help you make a plan to set and reach financial goals for yourself!